-There are one to two Continuing Medical Education (CME) conferences per year in addition to research day.
+There are several Continuing Medical Education (CME) conferences per year in addition to research day.
 The fellow is required to attend all of these conferences in every year of training.
 No vacation can be taken during these conferences.

 Surgical Logs